projector22/lourie-basic-framework/README.md

 | Admin Functions | ✓ | ✓ | |
 | Help page | ✓ | | |
 | Backup & Restore | | | |

+## Things to add

+- A more generic and complete routing class.